CanonicalLtd/maas-docs/en/api.md

 Manage the networks.

 > This endpoint is deprecated.
-Use the new 'subnets' endpoint instead.
+Use the new \'subnets\' endpoint instead.

 #### `GET /MAAS/api/2.0/networks/`